uktrade/streampq/README.md

 To customise these, see the default value of the `get_decoders` parameter of the `streampq_connect` function in [streampq.py](./streampq.py).

-\*The Python built-in timedelta type is not used for PostgreSQL interval since timedelta does not offer a way to store PostgreSQL intervals of years or months, other than converting to days which would be a loss of precision.
+\*The Python built-in timedelta type is not used for PostgreSQL interval since timedelta does not offer a way to store PostgreSQL intervals of years or months, other than converting to days which would be a loss of information.

 ### Bind parameters - literals